 Students entering prior to 2014 must take one course from each of the three categories of GS Distribution Courses (Legacy of the Past, Cultural Traditions, and Contemporary World) for a total of 12 credits.
 In addition to the 12 credits of GS Distribution Courses, students must take a further 4 credits as GS Electives.
-These 4 credits may be chosen from (a) any of the three categories of GS Distribution Courses, (b) FLA General Studies Elective Courses, or (c) any courses listed in the University-wide General Studies Program University-wide General Studies Courses (全学共通科目).
+These 4 credits may be chosen from (a) any of the three categories of GS Distribution Courses, (b) FLA General Studies Elective Courses, or (c) any courses listed in the University-Wide General Studies Courses (全学共通科目).